thorin8k/runr/README.md

     - RUNR_URL: http://localhost:3000/ # The final slash(/) is important
 ```

 - RunR library: The location of the library must match with the one configured in RomM.
-Example:
+Example in docker-compose.yaml:
 ``` yaml

   romm: